cwentland0/perform/doc/roms/nonlinsub.rst

 Non-linear Subspace Projection ROMs
 ===================================

 Over the past decade, it has become increasingly clear that linear subspace ROMs, i.e. those that represent the solution as a linear combination of trial basis vectors, are severely lacking when applied to practical fluid flow problems.
 Their difficulty in reconstructing sharp gradients and their inability to generalize well beyond the training dataset call into question whether they can be a useful tool for parametric or future-state prediction.
-This idea is synthesized by the concept of the Kolmogorov n-width,
+This idea is synthesized by the concept of the Kolmogorov n-width :cite:p:`Pinkus1985`,

 .. math::